alaahgag/BigData_Processing_Using_Spark/README.md

 ## Introduction:

-In our fast-paced world, air travel has become an indispensable part of modern life.
+In today's fast-paced world, air travel has become an indispensable part of modern life.
 However, flight delays can disrupt travel plans and create challenges for passengers, airlines, and airports alike.
 Understanding the causes and patterns of flight delays is key to enhancing the overall air travel experience and identifying areas for improvement.

 ## Objective:

 The objective of this project is to perform a comprehensive Data Analysis using a vast dataset of flight information.
-Our primary focus is to gain insights into flight delay patterns, ultimately shedding light on the dynamics of air travel.
+My primary focus is to gain insights into flight delay patterns, ultimately shedding light on the dynamics of air travel.

 ## About the Dataset:

-Our dataset spans from 2018 to 2023-04, containing extensive information regarding scheduled and actual arrival and departure times, with a specific emphasis on delays rather than cancellations or diversions.
-This dataset comprises a staggering 30,132,672 records, underlining the sheer volume of data we are dealing with.
+The dataset spans from 2018 to 2023-04, containing extensive information regarding scheduled and actual arrival and departure times, with a specific emphasis on delays rather than cancellations or diversions.
+This dataset comprises a staggering 30,132,672 records, underlining the sheer volume of data I am dealing with.

 You can access the dataset on Kaggle [here](https://www.kaggle.com/datasets/arvindnagaonkar/flight-delay/).